alex-kalanis/kw_mapper/README.md

 Then here is a deep join.
 So you can use *Search* to access deeper stored records in some datasources and filter by them in built query.
 No shallow lookups through only relations of current record anymore!
+But beware that sometimes it's better to ask more times than once in one complicated query!

 Another one is in relations.
 Here is it an array.
 Always.
 No additional checks or definitions if that come from 1:1, 1:N or M:N. It's an array.
 Period.